EliteMasterEric/Flixel-GalaxyShaderWorkbench/README.md

 ³ Firefox v107.0.1 `OpenGL Vendor=Mozilla Version=WebGL 2.0 Renderer=ANGLE (NVIDIA, NVIDIA GeForce GTX 980 Direct3D11 vs_5_0 ps_5_0) GLSL=WebGL GLSL ES3.00`
 ⁴ Chrome v107.0.5304.123 `OpenGL Vendor=WebKit Version=WebGL 2.0 (OpenGL ES 3.0 Chromium) Renderer = WebKit WebGL GLSL=WebGL GLSL ES 3.00 (OpenGL ES GLSL ES 3.0 Chromium)`
 ⁵ Android 11 (Pixel 4a) via Android Studio emulator `OpenGL Vendor=Google (NVIDIA Corporation) Version.OpenGL ES 3.0 (4.5.0 NVIDIA 517.48) Renderer=Android Emulator OpenGL ES Translator (NVIDIA GeForce GTX 1070/PCIe/SSE2 GLSL=OpenGL ES GLSL ES 3.00`
+⁶ Not yet tested on this platform, but have been informed the minimum version is `120`.
+⁷ Not yet tested on this platform

 † `300`, `310`, `320` all mandate the use of the `es` profile, and `core` (the default) and `compatibility` are not supported.
 According to the docs, `100` is actually the reference of an `es` version as well.
 †† `321` is a control, it should display an "unsupported version" error on ALL computers.
 This is to ensure that the shader is not being reverted to a default version under the hood.